 You’ve got your first meeting scheduled, congrats!
 That can sometimes be tricky.
 Now you need to find a meeting space for your club.
 PCC has a lot of great facilities for you to hold your club meetings.
 Here are your options:

-- The Resource Room: The Resource Room is located across the hall from the Student Lounge.
+- The Resource Room: The Resource Room is located down the hall from the Student Lounge.
 We recommend that you use the Resource Room only as a last resort.
 This is due to the fact that it is not a private meeting area and has no technological resources.
 Still, it is better than meeting in the cafeteria or other public area.
-To book the Resource Room, contact ASPCC's administrative assistant at email@example.com
+To book the Resource Room, contact ASPCC's administrative assistant at firstname.lastname@example.org

 Once you have your first meeting set and a space booked, you should begin writing the agenda for the meeting.
 For inexperienced club leaders it is a good idea to visit the Clubs and Programs Office and get some guidance on developing your first meeting’s agenda.

 While each agenda varies, there are some general parts you should include.